 In its heyday, the Dew Drop was a sparkling center of musical activity for more than 40 years.
 Documentation reveals that among those playing at the hall on a regular basis were Buddie Petit, considered the premiere cornet player in early New Orleans jazz.
 Many argue that Petit was better than Louis Armstrong before Armstrong switched to trumpet and went on to create much of the enduring history of the musical form.

 Sharing the small stage inside the building were New Orleans jazz icons Kid Ory, Bunk Johnson, The Independence Band with brothers Lucien, Isidore, Louis and Joe Fritz (often called the Fritz Brothers Band), the legendary Buddy Mandalay on banjo often with Buddie Petit’s band, Leon Lurent, Edmon Hall, Papa Celestin, Sam Morgan, Andy Anderson, George Lewis, the city’s first of many legendary clarinet players, Klebert Cagnolatti and Tommy Ladner, just to name a few.
 Perhaps of most historical importance is ample evidence that Armstrong played the hall before he left New Orleans and began taking jazz northward and eventually around the world.
 Legend has it that even up into the late 1930s and early 1940s Armstrong performed at the Dew Drop when he needed a break from demands of his growing international celebrity.
 He would spend quality time with relatives on Jackson Avenue a short walking distance east of the Dew Drop.
-Later that same year, the National Park Service, the New Orleans Jazz Commission, and the George Buck Foundation, with the cooperation of the city, teamed up to present traditional jazz in the building for the first time in about 60 years.
+Later that same year, the National Park Service, the New Orleans Jazz Commission, and the George Buck Foundation, with the cooperation of the city, teamed up to once again present traditional jazz in the building.